Fish and fish products

 • lot identification

-You will also need to supply, on demand by the retailer or regulatory authority, sufficient information about your product to enable them to comply with labelling and composition requirements for their product, including the country/countries of origin and information about ingredients, additives, use of genetically modified ingredients and potential allergens, e.g. sodium metabisulphite (META).
+You will also need to supply, on demand by the retailer or regulatory authority, sufficient information about your product to enable the retailer to comply with labelling and composition requirements for the product, including information about ingredients, additives, use of genetically modified ingredients and potential allergens, e.g. sodium metabisulphite (META).

 Food additives